 East Lothian offers a wealth of different things to see and do.
 It is a county of two personalities on the coast and inland.
 It’s relative proximity to the border with England meant East Lothian has been the stage for many periods of Scottish history and a day touring the county is a memorable and rewarding one.

-As we leave Edinburgh and travel along the coast through the old seaside resort of Portobello we venture on to the picturesque village of Aberlady and calling at Dirlton Castle which is home to a ruined 13th century castle.
+As we leave Edinburgh we travel through Duddingston Village and the old seaside resort of Portobello.
+We venture on to the picturesque village of Aberlady and calling at Dirleton Castle which is home to a ruined 13th century castle.
 From here we continue to North Berwick which features two volcanic plugs; The Bass Rock which raises almost 400ft out of the sea and home to a huge colony of seabirds and North Berwick Law to the south of the town.
 North Berwick hosts a picturesque harbour of small fishing boats and sailing yachts as well as the local RNLI lifeboat station.
 Exploring this area by foot allows us to appreciate the lives of people that lived here in the past.

 Travelling on from North Berwick Tantallon Castle becomes dominant on the skyline.
 The impressive 5-story castle was built in the mid 14th centuary and was home to the Earls of Angus and saw a number of battles during its 300 year life before being ruined by Oliver Cromwell in 1651.
 Tantallon is also unique in its fortified design given the perilous cliffs to the east and its setting on the dramatic coast.